2016 All-Ireland Senior Camogie Championship final

-The 2016 All-Ireland Senior Camogie Championship Final is the eighty-fifth All-Ireland Final and the deciding match of the 2016 All-Ireland Senior Camogie Championship, an inter-county camogie tournament for the top teams in Ireland.
-It took place on Sunday 11 September in Croke Park.
+The 2016 All-Ireland Senior Camogie Championship Final, the 85th event of its type and the culmination of the 2016 All-Ireland Senior Camogie Championship, was played at Croke Park on 11 September.

 Paths to the final

-Cork defeated Wexford, Limerick, Waterford and Clare and lost to Offaly in the group stage.
-They defeated Wexford in the All-Ireland semi-final by 4 points.
-A win for Cork would complete a three-in-a-row.
+Cork had group stage wins v Wexford, Limerick, Waterford and Clare and a loss v Offaly, then beat Wexford by 4 points in the semi.
+A Cork win would be 3-in-a-row.

-Kilkenny defeated Tipperary, Dublin and Derry and lost to Galway in the group stage.
-They beat Offaly by 11 points in the All-Ireland quarter-final, and beat Galway in the All-Ireland semi-final by 2 points.
+Kilkenny had group stage wins v Tipperary, Dublin and Derry and a loss v Galway, then beat Offaly by 11 points in the quarter-final, and Galway by 2 points in the semi.
 Kilkenny have not won the All-Ireland since 1994, and have lost 6 All-Ireland finals since then.